CanonicalLtd/maas-docs/en/installconfig-checklist.md

 reading [Concepts and terms](intro-concepts.md#ip-ranges).
 Create one (not *reserved dynamic range*) if you need one.

-Secondly, unless you will be using an external DHCP server to *deploy* nodes (not to enlist or commission nodes, for this MAAS-managed DHCP *must* be used) then you have to configure a default gateway and a nameserver for your nodes to use.
+Secondly, configure a default gateway and a nameserver that your nodes will use.
 See [Networking](installconfig-networking.md) for how to do this.

 <!--